bennyschmidt/ragdoll/README.md

 # Ragdoll

-Create domain-specific personas and interact with them directly or in your application.
+Create RAG software rich with characters that have distinct knowledge and personalities.

 ![311941658-6b93b041-f30f-4121-a951-a746a19c75fc](https://github.com/bennyschmidt/ragdoll/assets/45407493/05231ee1-9a40-436f-88a1-dd5b5ec73a1a)